betterscientificsoftware/bssw.io/Site/CuratedContentEditorialWorkflow.md

      * When there are two or more “thumbs up” than “thumbs down” reactions
    * Rejection criteria:
      * if an issue has not reached +2 by deadline
-     * if the issue is inactive for 30 days, its
+     * if the issue is inactive for 30 days
 1. Somehow, an **Author** is selected and then assigned using the *assignees* feature on GitHub issues and a deadline for completion is set.
 See [below](#setting-deadlines)
 1. Somehow, issue is moved from the *Development Backlog* column.